lynnlangit/ballerina-testing/Readme.md

 # Ballerina Language Testing Code

 This Repo shows code examples for writing & running Ballerina Language unit tests.
 An example of testing a Ballerina service is shown below.
-These code examples run with Ballerina Language version - RC 0.980.0 (Jul 10, 2018).
+These code examples run with Ballerina Language version 0.982.0 (Oct 2018).

 ![test service](/images/test-service.png)